alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-5.md

 This argument is more comprehensive than the others, and so is further split into three sub-arguments:

 1. Sub-argument over meaningful engagement: here, meaningful engagement can be seen to include participation in decisions about the formulation of the problem that a DMHT is expected to address, as well as issues of data usage—both of which affect later stages of the project lifecycle and the final behaviour of the deployed system.
-2. Sub-argument over interpretability: sufficient levels of accuracy and the potential trade-off with interpretability can require high levels of technical and data literacy Therefore, this argument focuses on the requisite information that is needed to support explainability (recall earlier distinction between `interpretability` and `explainability`).
+2. Sub-argument over interpretability: sufficient levels of accuracy and the potential trade-off with interpretability can require high levels of technical and data literacy.
+Therefore, this argument focuses on the requisite information that is needed to support explainability (recall earlier distinction between `interpretability` and `explainability`).
 3. Sub-argument over accessible communication: the previous sub-argument feeds into this sub-argument, which focuses on how 'accessible' forms of communication will achieved, and the challenges of communicating probabilistic information.
 Ultimately, this sub-argument will depend on decisions reached and evidence obtained through consultation with intended users, as well as on the basis of knowledge about any time-constraints presented by the context of use (e.g. urgency in high-risk care environments).

 ##### Argument over *informed and autonomous decision-making*